sangszhou/RedundancyElimination/README.md

 There are also principles to deal with it:

 1. Use [murmurhash](http://en.wikipedia.org/wiki/MurmurHash) to generate fingerprints.
 Theoretically, Rabin Karp algorithm should yield better performance, but RK needs big integer.
 At last, I found that due to the introduction of gmpxx.libray(used to present big integer), RK algorithm is slower than violent solution.
-2. Use bloom filter to help calculate optimal redundancy rate
+2. Use bloom filter to help calculate optimal redundancy rate.
-3. Sampling data set
+3. Sampling data set using winnowing algorithm
-4. Multithreading solution
+4. Multithreading solution.

-the final performance is about 25s/110M, and I see no more improvement.
+The final performance is about 25s/110M, and I see no more improvement.

 ##Summary
 1. For each phase, I developed a quick and dirty program first, trying to find where the bottleneck is and came up with principles to deal with it.
 I saved a lot of time by doing this.